barryodev/clacks/README.md

 # clacks
-A Terminal Atom/RSS Reader - reads a list of feeds from a json file and asynchronously fetches them.
+A Terminal Based Atom/RSS Reader that reads a list of feeds from a json file and displays them, once selected a feed entry can be opened in the browser.

 ## Demo
 ![demo](img/clacksDemo.gif)